 I acknowledge that I work on the traditional territory of the Attawandaron (Neutral), Anishnaabeg, and Haudenosaunee peoples.
 Wilfrid Laurier University is located on the Haldimand tract, which includes 6 miles on either side of the Grand River, and which was promised to the Six Nations.
 Only approximately 5% of the territory promised to the Six Nations is in its control today.

 I acknowledge that my family have been uninvited settlers on lands across Turtle Island for more than 150 years.
-My ancestors have lived on lands spanning from the Miramichi River (Mi’kmaq territory) to Treaty 6 (Niitsitapi, Nakoda and Tusuut’ina) and Treaty 7 (Cree, Saulteaux, Blackfoot, Métis, and Nakota Sioux) territories in Alberta and to unceded Musqueam territory in British Columbia.
+My ancestors have lived on lands spanning from the Miramichi River (Mi’kmaq territory) to Treaty 6 (Niitsitapi, Nakoda and Tusuut’ina) and Treaty 7 (Cree, Saulteaux, Blackfoot, Métis, and Nakota Sioux) territories in Alberta; the territory of the Anishinaabeg, Cree, Oji-Cree, Dakota and Métis peoples (Treaty one territory in Manitoba); to unceded Musqueam territory in British Columbia.
 By acknowledging this history, I recognize the violence that makes my presence in these lands possible, along with my responsibilities to confront this violence.